Mount Sinai South Nassau

+History

 In 1996, South Nassau joined with Winthrop University Hospital to form Winthrop South Nassau University Health System.
 In 2003, the Winthrop South Nassau system joined NewYork-Presbyterian Hospital.

 In 2014, South Nassau opened a freestanding emergency department in nearby Long Beach, after acquiring the former Long Beach Medical Center, which was severely damaged during Hurricane Sandy.
 Long Beach Medical Center was a full hospital before it closed, as opposed to a stand alone emergency department.

+On December 4, 2018, South Nassau Communities Hospital finalized its partnership with Mount Sinai Health System, after it was given $120 million to expand its campus.

-In 2018, South Nassau hospital joined the Mount Sinai Health System and rebranded as Mount Sinai South Nassau.
+On September 26, 2019, South Nassau Communities Hospital rebranded to Mount Sinai South Nassau.

+On November 22, 2021, the hospital temporarily closed its emergency department due to a nurse shortage during the COVID-19 pandemic, that was caused by New York's vaccine mandate.
+It reopened three days later.

 In March 2025, the hospital announced the completion of a $50 million dollar renovation of the emergency department.
-The Fennessy Family ER doubled in size from 15,000 to 30,000 square feet, has 50 private exam rooms and an updated trauma unit with 4 trauma/resuscitation bays.
-The ER expansion is one part of a larger 100,000 square feet expansion of the hospital that is intended to add four floors to the facility.
-Once completed, the Feil Family Pavilion will have added 40 new intensive and critical care beds and nine operating rooms.
+The Fennessy Family ER doubled in size from 15000 sqft to 30000 sqft, has 50 private exam rooms and an updated trauma unit with 4 trauma/resuscitation bays.
+The emergency department expansion is one part of a larger 100000 sqft expansion of the hospital that is intended to add four floors to the facility.
+Once completed, the Feil Family Pavilion will have added 40 new intensive care unit beds and nine operating theaters.